 Known as a local favorite, the serene 139-acre North Bay Park located on the West end of Ford Lake features islands, bridges, an observation tower, fishing spots, and plenty of beautiful winter views.
 Hike the one-mile trail beside the shores of the lake and across islands and bridges along the way.
 The observation tower offers distant views of the park and lake landscapes, picture perfect for your winter walk!

 Cherry Hill Nature Preserve

-For those seeking a relaxing walk in the woods surrounded by nature, visit Cherry Hill Nature Preserve located north of Ypsilanti in Superior Township.
+For those seeking a relaxing walk in the woods surrounded by nature, visit Cherry Hill Nature Preserve in Superior Township.
 This 160-acre park contains a 1.6-mile nature loop trail taking you through meadows and wooded areas, and a boardwalk that leads to an overlook the wetlands and provides superb winter nature views.
 Cherry Hill is a great location for bird watching and other quiet outdoor activities.
 Remember to check weather conditions and wear appropriate hiking shoes!
 Trail conditions here may be muddy on snowy days.